Kevin McCarthy (actor): 1956–1975

-McCarthy appeared with Alexis Smith in the NBC anthology series The Joseph Cotten Show in the episode "We Who Love Her" (1956).
+McCarthy acted with Alexis Smith in the NBC anthology series The Joseph Cotten Show in the episode "We Who Love Her" (1956).
 He was cast in an episode of the religion anthology series Crossroads.
 McCarthy appeared in the 1959 episode "The Wall Between" of CBS's The DuPont Show with June Allyson.
 He guest-starred in a classic episode of CBS's The Twilight Zone entitled "Long Live Walter Jameson" (1960) as the title character.